maniu-linux-corner/pclos-cz-sk-kde-utils/README.md

 pclinuxos-cz-sk-utils
 =====================

-Utils for Czech Remaster of PCLinuxOS (as Simple Installer,....)
+Utils for Czech&Slovak Remaster of PCLinuxOS (as Simple Installer,...)
+(released under GPL if not specify other licence in /folder/Lincence or similar file...)